abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Edwards, P N (2005) How to Read a Book.md

 Not to be confused with [How to Read a Book - Adler and van Doren](How%20to%20Read%20a%20Book%20-%20Adler%20and%20van%20Doren.md)

 General advice on how to read non-fiction effectively.
-Comments related to [Write about what you read to internalize texts deeply](Write%20about%20what%20you%20read%20to%20internalize%20texts%20deeply.md); [Skillful reading is often non-linear](https://notes.andymatuschak.org/zGyuqjqaSGWzT9ndJJVxiaw); [The best way to read is highly contextual](The%20best%20way%20to%20read%20is%20highly%20contextual.md).
+Comments related to [[Write about what you read to internalize texts deeply]]; [Skillful reading is often non-linear](https://notes.andymatuschak.org/zGyuqjqaSGWzT9ndJJVxiaw); [The best way to read is highly contextual](The%20best%20way%20to%20read%20is%20highly%20contextual.md).

 The author’s focus is on efficient and effective reading.
 You should be able to read a 300 page book in 6-8 hours, understand the key points, and perform some initial analysis, though you won’t necessarily have internalized all the details.